mysticaltofu/DH150-NATALIEMAZMANIAN/README.md

 Heuristic | Evaluation | Severity
 ------------ | ------------- | -------------
-#1: Visibility of system status | Content in the first column | 3
+#1: Visibility of system status | :-1: When hovering over different clickable elements on the website, many of them indicate a possible action to keep the user informed.
+However, much of the hovering only produces a very slight color change, imperceptible to many users who are not paying close attention (not to mention accessibilty issues).  <br> :wrench: A more contrasting color can help increase system status visibility and aid in accessibility. | 2
 #2: Match between system and the real world | Content in the second column | 3
 #3: User control and freedom | Content | 3
 #4: Consistency and standards | Content | 3
 #5: Error prevention | Content | 3
 #6: Recognition rather than recall | Content | 3
 #7: Flexibility and efficiency of use | Content | 3
-#8: Aesthetic and minimalist design | Content | 3
+#8: Aesthetic and minimalist design | :-1: There is a lot of competing information which distracts from what is most important: visiting times, upcoming speakers, and perhaps a link to learn more about the museum.
+The animations used on the photo gallery even distract from the images themselves.  <br> :wrench: A more streamlined approach, displaying only the aforementioned relevant information on the home page, could greatly improve the overall aesthetic.
+Particularly, the COVID-19 message should be much more succinct and typed in a more visible color. | 3
 #9: Help users recognize, diagnose, and recover from errors | Content | 3
-#10: Help and documentation | Content | 3
+#10: Help and documentation | No help and documentation exists, although the site could benefit from it. | 3